SarweshGiri/Digital-Electronics/README.md

 # Digital-Electronics
-In this repository i'm going to upload all the experiments performed by me in digital electronics lab
+In this repository i'm going to upload all the experiments performed by me in digital electronics lab.